 Tracking RSVPs & attendees on event day

-Every RSVP will display an individual’s name, number of guests, staging location, ticket information, recruiter (or host), point person, and if they RSVP’d on social media.
+Every RSVP will display an individual’s name, number of guests, ticket information, recruiter (or host), point person, and if they RSVP’d on social media.

-Clicking adds the RSVP to a list.
-Click to edit any element of an individual’s RSVP.
-Clicking cancels an RSVP.
+Click the plus sign button to add the RSVP to a list.
+Click the pencil button to edit any element of an individual’s RSVP.
+Click the trash can button to cancel an RSVP.

 Any tags, memberships, or followers you created under Event settings > Advanced for attendees will be activated when an individual is marked as having attended.